khaors/geocompr/main.md

 Additionally, `ggmap::revgeocode()` only accepts one coordinate at a time, which is why we iterate over each coordinate of `coords` via a loop (`map_dfr()`).
 `map_dfr()` does exactly the same as `lapply()` except for returning a `data.frame` instead of a `list`.^[To learn more about the split-apply-combine strategy for data analysis, we refer the reader to @wickham_split-apply-combine_2011.]
-Sometimes, the reverse geocoding API of Google is unable to find an address returning `NA`.
+Sometimes, Google's reverse geocoding API is unable to find an address returning `NA`.
-Often enough trying the same coordinate again, returns an address at the second or third attempt (see `while()-loop`).
+Usually, trying the same coordinate again returns an address at the second or third attempt (see `while()-loop`).
 However, if three attempts have already failed, this is a good indication that the requested information is indeed unavailable.
-Since it is our interest to be a good cyberspace citizen, we try not to overburden the server with too many queries within a short amount of time.
-Hence, we let the loop sleep between one and four seconds after each iteration before accessing the reverse geocoding API again.
+Since we aim to be good cyberspace citizens, we try not to overburden the server with too many queries within a short amount of time by letting the loop sleep between one and four seconds after each iteration before accessing the reverse geocoding API again.

 ```r